 Published in NH Business Review (5/21/2020)

-They will be collecting sensitive personal and health information about employees, customers, vendors and other individuals who work at or enter their facilities.
-That will include information like body temperature, past and present symptoms and illnesses, Covid-19 test results, existing health conditions that make individuals vulnerable, and the social interactions and travel histories of individuals.
-Most businesses are unaccustomed to the rules for properly handling such information, and are unaware of the privacy law requirements that apply to it.
+As the coronavirus health crises eases and the economy reopens, businesses face significant new information privacy issues.
+They will be collecting sensitive personal and health information about employees, customers, vendors, and other individuals who work at or enter our offices and facilities.
+That will include information like body temperature, past and present symptoms and illnesses, COVID-19 test results, existing health conditions that make individuals vulnerable, and the social interactions and travel histories of individuals.
+Most businesses are unaccustomed to the rules for properly handling such sensitive information, and are unaware of the privacy law requirements that apply to that information.